West Fertilizer Company explosion: Background

 West Fertilizer Company had supplied chemicals to farmers since it was founded in 1962.
 As of 2013 it was owned by Adair Grain, Inc. and employed nine workers at the facility.
 Adair Grain, Inc. is wholly owned by Donald Adair and his wife Wanda.

 At the time of the incident, the Occupational Safety and Health Administration (OSHA) had last inspected the plant in 1985.
 According to records obtained by the Associated Press, OSHA cited the plant for improper storage of anhydrous ammonia and fined it $30.
 OSHA could have fined the company as much as $1,000.
 OSHA also cited the plant for violations of respiratory protection standards, but did not impose a fine.
-OSHA officials said the facility was not on their "National Emphasis Plan" for inspections, because it was not a manufacturer, had no record of a major accident, and the Environmental Protection Agency did not consider it a major risk.
+OSHA officials said the facility was not on their "National Emphasis Plan" for chemical plant inspections, because it was considered to be an exempt "retail facility" under an interpretation of OSHA's Process Safety Management standard, the plant had no record of a major accident, and the Environmental Protection Agency did not consider it a major risk.
 After a complaint in 2006 about an ammonia smell coming from the facility, the Texas Commission on Environmental Quality investigated and cited the operator for not having a permit for two storage tanks that contained anhydrous ammonia.
 A permit was issued once the operators brought the facility into accord with agency regulations and recommendations.
 Also in 2006, the EPA fined the owners $2,300 for problems that included not filing a risk management program plan on time.
-In June 2012, the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration further fined the facility $5,250 for violations regarding anhydrous ammonia storage.
+In June 2012, the US Department of Transportation's Pipeline and Hazardous Materials Safety Administration further fined the facility $5,250 for violations regarding anhydrous ammonia storage.

 According to an open records request by Reuters, the plant had a long history of minor thefts, presumably by people wanting to use anhydrous ammonia to make methamphetamine.
 The facility lacked burglar alarms, or even a fenced perimeter.
 It installed a surveillance system in 2009 after law enforcement recommended they do so.

 In an emergency planning report filed with the EPA in 2011, company officials said the anhydrous ammonia storage tanks did not represent a significant fire or explosion hazard.
 Indeed, the tanks were still intact following the nearby fire and explosion.

 According to its last filing with the EPA in late 2012, the company stated that it stored 540000 lb of ammonium nitrate and 110000 lb of anhydrous ammonia on the site.
 A week after the explosion, Homeland Security Secretary Janet Napolitano told Senate investigators that the company did not appear to have disclosed its ammonium nitrate stock to her department.
 Federal law requires that the Department of Homeland Security (DHS) be notified whenever anyone has more than one ton of ammonium nitrate on hand, or 400 lbs if the ammonium nitrate is combined with combustible material.